Gokilp/Java-_Dsa_-Notes/oops/objectorieneetdprogramming.md

 - Interface methods are by default `abstract` and `public`
 - Interface attributes are by default `public`, `static` and `final`
 - An interface cannot contain a constructor (as it cannot be used to create objects)

+# Classes

+- class is like a blue print
+- classes Named group of properities and function
 - classes is used combined properties and Methods
 - classes and object are important object oriented programming oriented Pillars are Encaplusation, inheritance, Abstraction, Ploymorphism
 - Inheritance => Inherit the value form one class to another classes
 - Polymorphism => solving the problem of Inheritance and polymorphism work for constructor value.ploymorphism,are Operator overloading, Function overloading, Overriding
+- Abstraction focuses on the external level of implementation, whereas Encapsulation concentrates on the internal level of implementation.
 - Abstraction involves gaining information, while Encapsulation involves containing information at a certain level.

 ## Why need Class